 What is permanent makeup?
 Permanent makeup is a cosmetic tattooing procedure.
 It is also called "permanent cosmetics," "cosmetic tattoo", and "micropigmentation."
 They all mean the same thing.
+"Microblading" is a manual tattooing method for simulating hairs in the skin.
+"Tapping" or the Softap Method is another manual tattooing technique.
 As with any tattoo, inert colored particles are implanted in the dermis, or true skin, beneath the surface of your skin, called the epidermis.
 This procedure is called "semi-permanent" in Europe and Australia because they want you to remember that all tattoos fade progressively from UV exposure, body chemistry, and macrophage activity.
-But we call it "permanent" in America because we want clients to know that unwanted work may not be completely removable if they don't like it without risk of scarring, if then.
+But we normally call it "permanent" in America because we want clients to know that unwanted work may not be completely removable if they don't like it without risk of scarring, if then.
 Because it will affect how you feel about yourself as well as how you look, you should take great care to select the right person to apply your permanent makeup.

 What can you do with permanent makeup?
 Permanent cosmetics are mostly used to simulate conventional makeup for lips, eyes, brows and cheeks (although I personally do not recommend cheek blush procedures).

 What can't you do with permanent makeup?
-Permanent makeup should not be used to try to cover dark, red or brown scars, undereye circles, hemangiomas, or brown spots on the surface of the skin.
-It is not a cover up in the same sense that camouflage makeup would be.
-It almost never stays in vitiligo skin, and any attempt to recolor vitiligo skin with permanent makeup is considered experimental at the client's sole risk.
-It should not be used to color a mole black like a beauty mark, because it will interfere with the ability of a physician to diagnose any cancerous change in the tissue.
+Permanent makeup should not be used to try to cover dark spots, red or brown scars, undereye circles, or purplish hemangiomas under the skin.
+Vitiligo skin rarely retains tattoo pigment.
+It also should not be used to color a mole black like a beauty mark, because it will interfere with the ability of a physician to diagnose any cancerous change in the tissue at a later time.

 Who should get permanent makeup?
 Clients with difficulty applying their makeup due to poor vision or physical disability, sensitivity to perfumes and preservatives in conventional cosmetics, clients with active lifestyles, men or women with sparse lashes, missing brow hairs, thin or pale lips, asymmetrical features, burn survivors, cancer patients, women who just want to save makeup application time and wake up looking beautiful...in short, permanent makeup is for just about everybody!

 What should I look for in a permanent cosmetic technician?
 Years ago, the first independent professional society for permanent makeup was the National Cosmetic Tattooing Association.
 That group provided the first serious education and testing in our industry.
-Today, there are two recognized professional organizations in our industry: The Society of Permanent Cosmetic Professionals, and the American Academy of Micropigmentation.
+Today, there are two recognized professional organizations in our industry: The leading group is the Society of Permanent Cosmetic Professionals, and the American Academy of Micropigmentation is a smaller group.
 Each organization offers testing which assure you that a technician will be conversant with generally accepted knowledge and practice within the industry.
-CPCP designates also must take continuing education and renew their bloodborne pathogen certifications every two years to maintain their certifications.
 But the big secret the general public doesn't realize is that these certifications don't test graphic ability.
-Their emphasis is on assuring public health and safety.
+Their emphasis is on the theory of safe practice, and on protecting the public health.

-So, if you want to look good when it's all over, you must do your own research into a technician's particular skills, and choose wisely.
+So, if you want to look good as well as being safe, you must do your own research into a technician's particular skills, and choose wisely.
 Permanent makeup is a demanding graphic art.
 What you are paying for more than anything else is the taste, talent and graphic ability of the technician.
 Credentials may look the same, but people's real qualification for this job varies widely.

-In the old days permanent makeup training was only two days long, and totally inadequate.
-The NCTA, SPCP and AAM all have worked for twenty years to create a body of knowledge for our industry which allows informed technicians to do much better work today than ever before.
-But there is no national standard for training, and it's hard for you to know what a technician does or doesn't know.
+In the early days of the industry, permanent makeup training was only two days long, entirely voluntary, and totally inadequate.
+The SPCP has worked for twenty years to create a body of knowledge for our industry which allows informed technicians to do much better work today than ever before, and I'm proud to have contributed to our authoritative publications.
+But there is still no national standard for training, and it's hard for you to know what a technician does or doesn't know based on their certification alone.

 Today, the SPCP recommends a 100 hour basic course, and individual states have even longer programs.
-If your technician is a graduate of an older training program (or even a newer one) you should ask: What have you done to upgrade your skills since your original class?
+It's not necessarily bad that your technician's original training was a short program.
+More important to ask is: What have you done to upgrade your skills since your original class?
 Are you a member of one or more of these Societies, and do you take continuing education classes annually at their conventions?
-I joined the SPCP in 1991, the year after it was formed, and became one of the leading researchers who helped create the body of knowledge we teach today.
-But I still go to convention (I've attended 18 out of 21 over the years!) and take continuing education for my CPCP certification.
-Besides, there's always something new you can learn from an experienced colleague.
+I joined the SPCP in 1991, the year after it was formed.
+But I still go to convention every year, and take continuing education to remain current in my practice.
+There's always something new you can learn from another experienced colleague.
 But technicians who were poorly trained and don't get continuing education may be making the same mistakes now they were making ten of fifteen years ago.
 Many technicians call themselves experts who have no business doing so.
 It's up to you, the consumer, not to go like a lamb to the slaughter, and not to believe everything you are told without supporting evidence.

-Suprisingly, most people who do permanent makeup do not come from art or makeup backgrounds.
-I suspect it's the invasive nature of the procedure which scares most of those people away.
-I'm unique in my ability to work in both the conventional makeup and permanent makeup worlds.
-Most people who do permanent makeup are nurses, doctors, electrologists, and other technical types who may or may not have put in the necessary time to become artists outside of their permanent makeup work.
-Some have, and it shows in their work.
-But you need to look carefully at the work of each individual to determine for yourself if their work is as good as they claim it to be.
+You need to look carefully at the work of each individual to determine for yourself if their work is as good as they claim it to be.
 If such a technician also draw, paints, sculpts, or has years of conventional makeup experience, your odds of getting the desired result artistically are greater.
-Otherwise, why would you let someone who couldn't get a job applying your lipstick at Macy's to tattoo the makeup on your face forever?
 So another good question to ask a technician is: What other artwork do you do?
 Have you taken any courses in conventional makeup application, and do you have professional experience applying regular makeup too?
 If, in consultation, your technician can't create a beautiful brow or lipline with conventional makeup, don't expect them to do any better job with a tattoo machine!

 What is your background as a graphic and cosmetic artist?

 I started drawing when I was twelve years old, and learned to to makeup for theater when I was in high school.
 By the time I got to college, I didn't take the makeup courses, I taught them!
 I spent many years doing special effects makeup for film, theater, TV and print, as well as conventional beauty makeup, honing my design skills, training my hand and eye, and creating complicated illusions with paint and color.
+I also have done complicated troupe l'oiel murals as private commissions, and sculpted various realistic creature makeups as a special effects makeup artist.
 By the time started doing permanent makeup in 1991, I had already been a professional makeup artist for ten years.
-I have now been practicing permanent cosmetics for twenty-one years, while continuing to work in conventional makeup, and teaching makeup at such major schools as Empire Academy in Costa Mesa, CA and the Cinema Makeup School in Los Angeles, CA. I know how to make you look your beautiful best with any medium.
-For me, permanent makeup is just another tool.
+I have taught makeup at Northwestern University, and at such major vocational schools as Empire Academy in Costa Mesa, CA and the Cinema Makeup School in Los Angeles, CA. I know how to make you look your beautiful best with any medium.
+For me, permanent makeup equipment is just another tool as a designer.

 Within the permanent makeup industry, I am known as an expert in design.
-I created the leading training program on makeup design for permanent makeup, called "The Shape of Permanent Beauty."
-I am a former board member of the Society of Permanent Cosmetic Professionals, and a twenty year member of the organization.
+I created the leading training program on makeup design for permanent makeup, called "The Shape of Permanent Beauty," which continues to influence our industry.
+I am a former board member of the Society of Permanent Cosmetic Professionals, and a twenty-seven year member of the organization.
 I also belonged to the earlier National Cosmetic Tattooing Association, and was certified as an Intradermal Cosmetic Technician by them in 1991.
 I have been the Cosmetic Advisor to the American Academy of Micropigmentation.
-I continue to work professionally in media makeup as well.
+I have now been doing permanent makeup for twenty-seven years, and continue to work professionally in media makeup as well as a member of Chicago based IATSE Local 476.

 Why not just go to a tattoo parlor?